SAP/openui5-docs/docs/Context_API_22ee78b.md

 -   `getIndex` to return the context's list index provided the context has been created by an `ODataListBinding`

+-   `created` to wait for creation of a new entity

+-   `delete` to delete an entity

+-   `getCanonicalPath, requestCanonicalPath` to determine the "canonical path" of an entity

+-   `hasPendingChanges` to test for pending changes

+-   `isTransient` to test whether a new entity exists on the client-side only

+-   `refresh` to refresh an entity

+-   `requestSideEffects` to load side effects of a previous PATCH

+-   `setProperty` for asynchronously setting a property value.
+This is even possible without reading data first, in which case `If-Match : *` is used.
+You can also set a property without sending a PATCH request by using `null` as a group ID, but only if data has been read before.

 > Note:
 > For `getObject` and `requestObject`, the data is cloned if the given path points to a non-primitive type.
 This ensures that internal OData model values cannot be modified.